 The first step in adding a urinal to your bathroom is to add a mounting board to the wall.
 In most urinal installations, the wall is extended a little further out from the rest of the room, as this allows you to conceal all of the fitting behind tiling.
 Walls come in a number of different varieties, but most personal urinals reach the floor, as stand-alone items.

-Attach the mounting board to the wall, making sure that you install it so that all of the urinal fittings can be screwed it into this board.
-Place the board between two board studs, and then attach the edges of the board to the studs using some nails.
+Attach the mounting board to the wall, making sure that you install it so that all of the urinal fittings can be screwed into this board.
+Place the board between two studs, and then attach the edges of the board to the studs using some nails.

 Step 2 - Add the Cold Water Line

 Once the mounting board has been fitted, you are then ready to start connecting the water pipes.
 First take the cold water pipe, and bring it to the front of the mounting board.
 Make sure that you have the pipes in the correct position to attach to the front of the faucet.
 You should add a shut-off valve before the pipe is moved into place, as this will allow you to turn it off whenever you wish.
 Add an elbow pipe, so that the final piece of the cold water supply line is facing forward, ready to be attached to the urinal.

 When you have added the supply line, you can then fit the drain into the urinal.
 Place the strainer into the hole at the bottom of the drain, and add a layer of caulk to the metal.
 Press the strainer down into the hole, and ensure that it is sealed tightly.
 Underneath the strainer, on the underside of the urinal, you should add two or more washers, one of rubber and the others of metal.
 Then add a nut to the bottom and tighten.
 The drain strainer should now be secured to the urinal.

 Step 4 - Installing the Waste Outlet